Sugar-Free Date Cookies: Sweet and Wholesome

 Steps

-• In a bowl, I combined the flour and cornstarch, then added the egg, softened butter, and date cream, beginning to knead by hand.
+• In a bowl, I combined the flour and cornstarch, then added the egg, softened butter, and date paste, starting to knead by hand.
 The dough is soft and slightly sticky, but don’t worry: after resting, it will be perfect to work with.

-• I covered the bowl with plastic wrap and let it rest in the fridge for about half an hour, but you can leave it longer.
+• I covered the bowl with plastic wrap and let it rest in the fridge for about half an hour, though you can leave it for longer.

-• After the resting time, I slightly wet my hands under running water and formed small balls, placing them on a baking sheet lined with parchment paper.
-I baked the cookies at 356°F for about 20 minutes, until they turned a beautiful golden color.
-Once out of the oven, I let them cool for a few minutes… and I must say the aroma immediately won over the whole family!
+• After the time has elapsed, I slightly wet my hands under running water and formed small balls, placing them on a baking sheet lined with parchment paper.
+I baked the cookies at 350°F for about 20 minutes until they turned a nice golden color.
+Once out of the oven, I let them cool for a few minutes… and I must say the aroma quickly won over the whole family!
 Soft, sweet, and wholesome: perfect for a healthy snack, even for the little ones.

 NOTES

-These sugar-free date cookies were created with my little niece in mind, who is going through the weaning phase and beginning to discover the genuine flavors of homemade food.
+These sugar-free date cookies were born with my niece in mind, who is going through the weaning phase and starting to discover the genuine flavors of homemade food.
 They are perfect for very young children because they contain no refined sugars, only the natural sweetness of dates.
-Their soft texture makes them easy to enjoy even for those taking their first steps at the table, but I assure you that adults will love them too!
-They are great for breakfast, with a cup of milk or tea, or as a healthy and light snack.
-They keep for a few days in an airtight container, but they likely won’t last long… because one leads to another!
+Their soft texture makes them easy to enjoy even for those taking their first steps at the table, but I assure you they will also please adults!
+They are great for breakfast with a cup of milk or tea, or as a healthy and light snack.
+They can be stored for a few days in an airtight container, but they probably won’t last long… because one leads to another!
 A simple, wholesome, and sweet recipe just like an aunt’s hug.

-• Are these cookies suitable for children who are weaning?
+• Are these cookies suitable for babies in the weaning stage?

 Absolutely yes!
-They were created precisely for this: they contain no refined sugars or salt, only simple and wholesome ingredients.
-They are ideal for those starting to discover new flavors, always under pediatric advice.
+They were created for this purpose: they contain no refined sugars or salt, just simple and wholesome ingredients.
+They are ideal for those starting to discover new flavors, always under the advice of a pediatrician.

 Author image